-In-House Inspectors are those individuals who are providing Pre-Use, Monthly, Periodic, and internal inspections for the company they are employed through.
+In-House Inspectors are those individuals who are providing Pre-Use, Periodic, and internal inspections for the company they are employed through.

 Please make sure you understand the difference between the two types of inspection certifications ACCT has to offer.
 Read through the eligibility before applying.

 Before you apply, know these certifications will not supersede any state or provincial law that requires third-party independent inspection, insurance requirements for such, or any de facto standard (ex.
 ISO that requires additional duties be performed or documented by inspection body).

 ACCT Certified Inspectors must comply with ACCT Code of Ethics during their certification as set forth below: Be free of bias with regards to religion, ethnicity, gender, age, national origin, and disability